Drag and drop email editor settings

 List styling

-When adding lists to your messaging, the List Styling section creates the consistency in how your lists are styled.
-This incudes details like font size, font color, line weight, alignment, text direction, list item spacing and indentation.
+When adding lists to your messaging, the List Styling section creates consistency in how your lists are styled.
+This includes details like:

-Here, you can also set the List Type to be either numbered or bulleted.
+You can set the List Type to be either numbered or bulleted.
 The List Style Type provides additional customization for the style of your lists.
-For example, you can set the list types to always be bulleted, and for each bullet to be a square.
+For example, you can set the list types to always be bulleted and for each bullet to be a square.

 Button styling